 - Do you burn candles in your home?
 Most candles, especially the scented ones made with paraffin wax, contain benzene and toluene, two known carcinogens.

 - Do you print a lot from your computer?
 Printing inks, like those used in home printers, contain glymes.
 These industrial chemicals have been linked to developmental and reproductive damage.

 Time for a Healthy Home

-In general there are three main approaches to improve indoor air quality (IAQ):
+In general, there are three main approaches to improve Indoor Air Quality:

-Check areas where mold in a house is most often found, keep your rooms free and clear of dust and make sure you regularly check your air vents.
-In addition, take a proactive approach — use safe cleaning products and consider product ingredients before you purchase.
+Check areas where mold is most often found, keep your rooms free and clear of dust, and make sure you regularly check your air vents.
+In addition, take a proactive approach by using safe cleaning products and considering product ingredients before you purchase.

-3. Consider an air cleaner and other whole home IAQ solutions –
+Consider an air purifier and other whole-home solutions

 After all, if you could see the air you breathe, think about what you’d want it to look like.